 - how you can obtain the necessary licences.

-- how much tax you need to pay;
+- the tax you need to pay;

-- comply with consumer law.
+- complying with consumer law.

 We appreciate your feedback – your submission has been successfully received.